Azure-Samples/communication-services-javascript-quickstarts/sms-open-ai-bot/README.md

 2. Open a terminal and navigate to the repository directory
 3. Run `cd sms-open-ai-bot` to get in the same directory as the function
 4. Run `npm i` which will install the dependencies for the sample
+5. Update the values in the code to add your Azure Communication Services connection string and Azure Open AI key.
-5. In Visual Studio Code, click into the `index.js` file and press `F5`
+6. In Visual Studio Code, click into the `index.js` file and press `F5`

 We use [ngrok](https://ngrok.com/) to hook our locally running Azure Function with Azure Event Grid.
 You will need to [download ngrok](https://ngrok.com/download) for your environment.
 Once the function is running, we will configure ngrok.